-3.12.2 Pipeline in user applications
+3.12.2 User-defined ETL Configs

-The above sample application can be placed in a new SBT project that has a dependency on "org.locationtech. geotrellis" %% "geotrellis-spark-pipeline" % s"\$VERSION" in addition to dependency on spark-core and built into an assembly with the sbt-assembly plugin.
-You should be careful to include an assemblyMergeStrategy for sbt assembly plugin as it is provided in spark-pipeline build file.
+The above sample application can be placed in a new SBT project that has a dependency on "org. locationtech.geotrellis" %% "geotrellis-spark-etl" % s"\$VERSION" in addition to dependency on spark-core, and built into an assembly with sbt-assembly plugin.
+You should be careful to include a assemblyMergeStrategy for sbt assembly plugin as it is provided in spark-etl build file.